stondo/TCSPAssignment/README.md

 ```

 ### Run the Docker Container
 A Dockerfile is provided to build and run the application in a container.
-The Dockerfile sets up an output volume so that the generated order.json can be accessed from the host.
 ```bash
   docker run --rm tcsp-app
 ```